Job and Internship Strategies

 Get connected and stay connected with the Center for Academic Success and Advising (CASA)

-When preparing for work or graduate school after Framingham State University, as a lesbian, gay, bisexual or transgender (LGBT) student, you may find yourself faced with career planning challenges related to your sexual orientation.
+When preparing for work or graduate school after Framingham State University, as a lesbian, gay, bisexual or transgender (LGBTQ+) student, you may find yourself faced with career planning challenges related to your sexual orientation.
 We strive to always be supportive in helping you navigate your career search.
 Contact us to meet with a career counselor to discuss your career planning questions.

 Resources for Veterans